 - New GR and Coordinators’ Checklist This chart lists critical processes for early review by new state highway safety Governor's Representatives (GRs) and Highway Safety Coordinators, including specific documents to review and links to resources.

 - What a Governor's Representative Does Provided by Troy Costales (Ore.), this document covers the core responsibilities of a GR.
 New GRs and coordinators can use it to familiarize themselves with their new job.

 View presentations given during past GHSA member webinars.
 Topics range from highway safety program management to effective communications strategies.
 New webinars are posted here after they have been presented.

 To view publicly available GHSA webinars, including those on GHSA publications, visit our webinar channel.

-This page provides new Governor's Representatives (GRs) and Highway Safety Coordinators with an understanding of the critical role traffic records data play in a State Highway Safety Office's planning and evaluation efforts, their data-related responsibilities, and additional resources.
+This page provides new Governor's Representatives (GRs) and Highway Safety Coordinators with an understanding of the critical role traffic records data play in a State Highway Safety Office's planning and evaluation efforts, data-related responsibilities and additional resources.

-- NHTSA Highway Safety Grant Management Resources Site This site provides information to assist State and Federal professionals to manage highway safety grant programs administered by NHTSA.
+- NHTSA Highway Safety Grant Management Resources Site: This site provides information to assist state and federal professionals in managing highway safety grant programs administered by NHTSA.

 - Office of Management and Budget (OMB) Federal Audit Clearinghouse: Supports OMB oversight and assessment of federal award audit requirements.